jnkyto/Unikko/.github/ISSUE_TEMPLATE/suggestion.md

 **Final checklist**:
 - [x] I know how checkboxes work and how to use them properly.
-- [ ] This suggestion only applies to EpstoriClient alone, not some other mod.
+- [ ] This suggestion only applies to Unikko alone, not some other mod.